Altar de Nossa Senhora da Conceição/ Our Lady of Concepcion

 Podem atribuir-se a uma oficina regional do círculo de Manuel Pereira.

-No nicho lateral da direita uma escultura de madeira estofada policromada e dourada de São Bento (fig.99), de uma oficina portuguesa de meados do século XVII.
+No nicho lateral da direita uma escultura de madeira estofada policromada e dourada de São Bento, de uma oficina portuguesa de meados do século XVII.

-À esquerda uma escultura de madeira estofada policromada e dourada de São Filipe Ferrer de uma oficina portuguesa de meados do século XVII.
+À esquerda uma escultura de madeira estofada policromada e dourada de São Simão, Apóstolo, de uma oficina portuguesa de meados do século XVII.